kameshsampath/microservice-s2i/microservice-java-s2i/README.md

 # Environment Variables

-* __artifactId__ - The maven build `finalName` which will be used to generate the fat jar
+* __artifactId__ - The maven build `finalName` which will be used to generate the fat jar, e.g when lets say my maven build `finalName` is `simple-calculator`, for spring boot based application can have the __artifactId__ as `finalName`, but when using wildfly swarm the _artifactId__ will be like `finalName-swarm` as the wildfly swarm maven plugin suffixes the wildfly swarm fat jar with `-swarm`

 # Usage
-Lets take an example of making the [Simple Calcuator Microservice](https://github.com/kameshsampath/microservice-demos/simple-calculator) as docker image.
+Lets take an example of making the [Simple Calcuator Microservice](https://github.com/kameshsampath/microservice-demos/wildfly-swarm/simple-calculator) as docker image.
 To build the Docker image we need to execute the following `s2i` command
 `s2i build https://github.com/kameshsampath/microservice-demos/simple-calculator -e "artifactId=simple-calculator" kameshsampath/microservice-java-s2i msa-simplecalc-app`

 The above command will pull the sources from the Git Repo https://github.com/kameshsampath/microservice-demos/simple-calculator and build the code inside the builder image __kameshsampath/microservice-java-s2i__ and produces a springboot microservice example application by name __msa-simplecalc-app__